MicrosoftDocs/visualstudio-docs/mac/building-asp-net-core.md

 3. Press **F5** to build and run the project.

 4. We can use the browser to inspect the headers to verify they are added.
-The instructions below are for Safari, but you can do the same in [Chrome](https://stackoverflow.com/questions/4423061/view-http-headers-in-google-chrome) or [Firefox](https://stackoverflow.com/questions/33974595/in-firefox-how-do-i-see-http-request-headers-where-in-web-console).
+The following instructions are for Safari, but you can do the same in [Chrome](https://stackoverflow.com/questions/4423061/view-http-headers-in-google-chrome) or [Firefox](https://stackoverflow.com/questions/33974595/in-firefox-how-do-i-see-http-request-headers-where-in-web-console).

 5. Once the browser loads the site, select **Safari > Preferences**.